JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/import-export.md

 ## What's next

 After finishing these tutorials, you may want to read the "Basic Operations" section of the User Manual.
-This section will cover much of the same material dicsussed in these tutorials, with a few more details and a few more operations described.
+This section will cover much of the same material discussed in these tutorials, with a few more details and a few more operations described.
 The "Features" section lists many less-commonly used tools.
 The "Reference" section contains details on, for example, file formats.
 Typically users will rarely need to consult that section.